What is Pupil Premium?

 A key objective when deciding how to spend the Pupil Premium Funding is to narrow the gap between pupil groups.
 We believe a very good way to do this is through targeted support provided through small group tuition, one to one support and teachers being able to spend time with pupils as individuals where needed.
 A large amount of our funding is therefore spent this way.

 For the current year, we have also committed Pupil Premium money to pay for all school trips, including residential ones where age-appropriate.
 This is because we strongly feel pupils benefit from being fully included in all school activities, and should not feel excluded due to finances.
-School trips also increase pupils self-confidence, can lead to greater independence, better team-working and happier pupils.
+School trips also increase pupils self-confidence, which can lead to greater independence, better team-working and happier pupils.

 How Are Results Monitored?